JayChanHoi/flight-delay-forecasting-model/README.md

 ### Inference
 ![Screenshot](https://github.com/JayChanHoi/flight-delay-forecasting-model/blob/main/doc/flight_delay_forecasting.png)

+The solution here is constructed with metric learning.
+The feature transformation network is the only module that needed to train.
+Here we train it with unsupervised algorithms with autoencoder and random projection layer.

+For further exploration, the core feature transformation network can be consider to train by supervised or other metric learning algorithms, like those using constractive loss, triplet loss, arcface loss.

+The raw feature are selected from the raw data columns and has been processed by discretization and feature scaling.

+As this is only the demonstrating a coding test, the infer module is not implemented as it only valid to use when it's ready for deployment.

 ## Installation
 Please setup environment with python 3.7 and install the dependencies by the following command.
 ```